Updated: October 14, 2023

 A lot of people rationalize being underpaid.
 Some feel that it’s better than having no job at all, while some say that it’s just a temporary phase and they’ll eventually get a salary increase later.

 While that is indeed true, you should realize that accepting a pay cut is a short-term solution to a long-term problem.
-Your financial troubles won’t disappear as you’re simply delaying it.
+Your financial troubles won’t disappear as you’re simply delaying them.

 2. Because you undervalue your output.